tytydraco/yessleep/out/For_months_hed_been_in_the_background_of_my_AIgenerated_images_I_didnt_notice_until_it_was_too_late.md

 Anyway, I generated that image, *“Girl.Commission.1224”,* around Christmas.
 Clemens was present then, and he’s remained present ever since then.
 In the next project, he was in the same place - deep in the background, a little right of center - but he was *slightly* bigger.
 Same with the next picture; identical location and a tiny bit larger.
 A dozen images later, he’d tripled in size.
 So on, and so on, and so on.

 The system didn’t always generate his human form; I think I would’ve noticed *that* quicker.
 In one photo, his contours were constructed from lines of foam on the ocean.
 In another, I saw his screaming mouth framed by strings of pasta.
-No matter the contents of the image, once Clemens appeared, never left.
+No matter the contents of the image, once Clemens appeared, he never left.

 He doesn’t have the most memorable face - no, his visage is decidedly average: short brown hair with narrow eyes and a hooked nose.
 The only notable feature was his mouth, perpetually fixed open in the shape of a scream, but, on a cursory inspection, that didn’t even strike me as alarming.
 I breezed over his wailing expression hundreds of times without noticing.
 It just didn’t stand out.
 Initially, my brain didn’t flag the profound distress as abnormal.